1. What Is Mule?

 UMO is now a legacy term.
 What was once referred to as UMO Components are now referred to as Service Components?
 (What is MuleSoft Used for)

-20. Mule won’t start?
-Check your Environment ?
+20. A mule won’t start?
+Check your Environment?

-The java and mule environment variables must be setup correctly for mule to start.
+Answer: The java and mule environment variables must be set up correctly for a mule to start.
 If you are experiencing problems check the following variables:

 MULE_HOME – should be the location of the mule install

 JAVA_HOME – should be the location of the JDK